Hello,

 I’ve just come in from the garden, frustrated and intent on buying a cordless hedge trimmer.

-But I see they are 4 times the cost of my corded trimmer, whose cord I’ve accidently cut for the 4th time.
+But now, I see they are four times the cost of my corded trimmer

-This is on the firm basis of closing the stable door after the horse has bolted.
+It’s called; Closing the stable door after the horse has bolted.

-That, by the way has been an English proverb since the middle ages.
-We all know it and continue to do it, none more so than our authorities.
+We all know it and continue to do it. none more so than authorities.

 Perhaps there’s something unclear about that proverb: